bendikrb/ha-devtools/README.md

 ## Configuration is done in the UI

+The configuration UI will guide you through adding the integration to Home Assistant.
+You have two options for authentication:

+### Option 1: Automatic (Recommended)
+If you want to use this integration to run against the same Home Assistant instance (i.e. `localhost`):
+1. Simply leave both fields "Access Token" empty
+2. The integration will automatically generate the necessary authentication tokens

+### Option 2: Manual
+If you prefer to use your own token (e.g. for using the integrating with a different Home Assistant instance):
-The configuration UI will guide you through adding the integration to Home Assistant, you just need a [long-lived access token](https://developers.home-assistant.io/docs/auth_api/#long-lived-access-token) which can be created in the "Security" section of your Home Assistant profile page.
+1. Create a [long-lived access token](https://developers.home-assistant.io/docs/auth_api/#long-lived-access-token) in the "Security" section of your Home Assistant profile page
+2. Enter this token in the "Access Token" field during setup
+3. If you want to use another Home Assistant Instance, enter its URL in the "Home Assistant URL" field

 ## Features